adraismawur/codeveloping-workshop/pages/creating-issues.md

 Issues can be used to track work items, request features, report bugs, and whatever else that involves work on a repository on platforms like GitHub or GitLab.
 Issues are an integral part of developing in an open source repository, and you can expect to receive new issues on software projects you work on using these platforms.

-In this exercise, you are going to create a couple of issues as practice, and are going to close those issues using linked pull requests.
+In this exercise, you are going to create a couple of issues as practice.
-You will also use the projects feature of GitHub to track the progress of your work and that of your teammate.

 ## Exercise